-Whilst Danes are descended from Vikings, a formidable seafaring people who once ravaged Europe, modern-day Denmark is internationally considered the pinnacle of a civilized society – its politics are progressive, its economy developed, and its people cheerful exponents of the concept of hygge (‘coziness’).
-Here, old-world Nordic charm meets an avowedly forward-looking society – the nation regularly places on lists of most livable, safest and happiest places on earth thanks to its high quality of life, per capita incomes and advanced education, health care and civil liberties.
+In Denmark, old-world Nordic charm meets an avowedly forward-looking society – the nation regularly ranks on lists of most livable, safest and happiest places on earth thanks to its high quality of life and per capita income, as well as its advanced education, health care and civil liberties.
 Undertaking an education in Denmark places you right in the center of this socially developed utopia.

 Danish krone (DKK)

 Denmark operates within the Nordic model, which combines free market capitalism with generous social welfare programs.
-The country’s communal, egalitarian worldview keeps social mobility high, minimum wage at $18 per hour and only a tiny percentage of residences under the poverty line.
+The country’s communal, egalitarian worldview keeps social mobility high, and only a tiny percentage of residents under the poverty line.
 It is safe to say that Denmark gets it right – it is one of the most modern, innovative and advanced societies in the world and is, unsurprisingly, frequently cited as being one of the happiest.

 Learn more about education in Denmark: